Alexandria's founded by Alexander

 Nothing changed much after the Muslim conquest of 636 as the believers simply shared the cathedral, the Muslims using the eastern side of the church, and the Christians praying on the west side.
 But this arrangement changed during the reign of Caliph Al-Walid I of the Umayyads.
 He thought that the church had become too small for his congregation, and he concluded an agreement with the Christians to purchase their cathedral before taking it down.
 And so it happened that between 706 and 715, the present mosque was erected.
 The construction was inspired by the Mosque of Prophet Mohammed in Medina.
 It became a place for personal and collective worship, religious education, political meetings, administration of justice, and helping the sick and poor.
 It sounds strange to hear the Caliph asking the Emperor of Byzantium for 200 skilled craftsmen to work on the decoration of his mosque – a Muslim asking a Christian for works of art – but that’s what he did.
 The Caliph’s request was granted, and the result is this construction that definitely shows Byzantine influences.
 In the end, thousands of craftsmen were involved, including Byzantine, Coptic, Persian, and Indian.
 In those days, the mosque was the most impressive and the largest in the Islamic world.
 It was considered as being one of the wonders of the ancient world.

 I know the inner courtyard and mural mosaics only from pictures, and I’m totally unprepared for what I’m about to see.
 The vast inner square is surrounded on three sides by an arched gallery supported by a mix of pillars that mostly lost their marble covers and by Corinthian columns.
 The fourth side runs the entire length of the mosque itself.
 The stunning mosaics representing paradise or possibly the oasis Ghouta made by the Byzantine craftsmen cover the upper part of the gallery's walls.
 The quality of their work is absolutely superb.
 They used a combination of colored glass, stones, and marble enhanced with pieces of silver and gold to depict idyllic houses amidst lush green trees and plants along an imaginary stream.
 It was considered the largest mosaic in the ancient world, covering over 4,000 m2.
-The four meters high wall below the mosaics has generally lost its veined marble, leaving sore holes where the marble plates once were fixed to the rough wall.
+The four-meter-high wall below the mosaics has generally lost its veined marble, leaving sore holes where the marble plates once were fixed to the rough wall.
 A separation band decorated with reliefs of vines and grapes separated the marble part from the mosaics, but only a few fragments survived.
 Because of that strong Byzantine influence, I often feel like walking in Istanbul instead of Damascus!

 The octagonal Treasury rests on shortened Corinthian columns in the corner of this vast courtyard.
 Its walls are entirely covered with mosaics similar to those on the walls and applied on a gold background typical in Byzantine art.
 It dates from the same time as the construction of the mosque.
 The libation fountain, however, is more recent and definitely is pure Islamic with its elegant curved roof.